 Residency Programs Include:

-Story Drama, Pre-K - grade 3
+Story Drama, Pre-K - Grade 3

-If you have ever wished you could go inside a storybook, then Story Drama is perfect for you.
+If you've ever wished you could go inside a storybook, then Story Drama is perfect for you.
 Every session, we read a different book and explore elements of the story through acting, art, and interactive, multi-sensory props.
 Experience the excitement of drama and working as an ensemble while actively enjoying the best in children's literature.

-Dramatic Imagination, grades 1-3
+Dramatic Imagination, Grades 1-3

 Dive into a world we create together and act out a story that builds from session to session.
 Play characters and create environments that tie into the session-long adventure.
 We learn to use imagination, body and voice to work together, overcome obstacles, and develop every aspect of a completely original story.

-Building a Positive Community, grades 1 and up
+Building a Positive Community, Grades 1 and up

 Drama is a gateway to a stronger community.
 Turn your classroom into an ensemble through a myriad of drama exercises that focus on 21st Century Skills: critical thinking, creativity, communication, collaboration and teamwork.

-Acting Zone: Intro to Acting, grades 3 and up
+Acting Zone: Intro to Acting, Grades 3 and up

 Discover how the professionals act.
 Learn how to coordinate your voice, body, and mind while you engage in the basics of acting theory: actions, objectives, and obstacles.
 This class is the foundation of any acting training program, from movement and voice work to character development and scene creation.

-Acting Zone 2: Scripts, grades 5 and up
+Acting Zone 2: Scripts, Grades 5 and up

 Bring a script to life.
 Explore scenes from great plays to expand your knowledge of the basic terms, concepts, and approaches to acting.
 Taking clues from the given circumstances found on the page, actors will embody dynamic characters, create strong relationships, and make choices that transform the words and stage directions into living, breathing scenes.

-Using drama exercises, professional teaching artists work with students to explore basic acting skills, theatrical special interest topics, and/or non-theatre curriculum.
+Using drama exercises, professional Teaching Artists work with students to explore basic acting skills, theatrical special interest topics, and/or non-theatre curriculum.
 Choose from our standard curriculum or work with us to design a custom program for your classroom.
 Below are several options: